slatawa/nl2sql/docs/README.md

 ## Introduction

-NL2SQL Library allows you to interact with your databases/datasets in BQ by leverating Vertex AI LLMs on the Google Cloud.
+NL2SQL Library allows you to interact with your databases/datasets in BQ by leveraging Vertex AI LLMs on Google Cloud.
 It helps generating SQL query statements from natural language questions.
 Salient features of the library are

-1. Filter for tables required to generate the SQL for a given natural language statement
+1. Filtering tables required to generate the SQL for a given natural language statement
 2. Zero-shot or Few-shot prompting using vector embeddings and searching for closest matching queries
 3. Multi-turn SQL generation while retaining the context of the original statement
 4. Support for JOINs
 5. Auto-verify generated SQL, execute and return results in natural language
 6. Chat based web UI for interacting with the library

+___

 [Prerequisities](prerequisites.md)